 A colourful giant of a restaurant, based in a casino with a set menu that features Scottish ingredients cooked in European style.

-- High point: Stunning view across the river
+- High point: Dazzling views across the Clyde

 - Private dining: Up to 18 covers